bonitasoft/bonita-doc/site/README.md

 ### Taxonomy

-The `taxonomy.js` file converts the global SUMMARY.html file to a json file that holds the taxnonmy to be rendered inside the navigation pane of the site.
+The `taxonomy.js` file converts the global all.html file to a json file that holds the taxonomy to be rendered inside the navigation pane of the site.
 It can be run with:

     scripts/taxonomy.js